Rich list builder, poor list builder – which one are you?

 A bit time-consuming, but a great way to brand yourself and add quite a few new subscribers to your list.

-Create a squeeze page with freebie/newletter opt-in and ask your readers/subscribers to share it with their team, online friends, etc.
+Create a squeeze page with freebie/newsletter opt-in and ask your readers/subscribers to share it with their team, online friends, etc.

 For instance, here's what I do to encourage shares on my free SEO report optin page:

-I’ve also been successfully using a plugin called WP Sharely to increase social shares for my optin pages.
+I've also been successfully using Social Warfare to increase social shares for my optin pages.

 At the end of some of your emails to your list, why not ask your subscribers to forward the email to a colleague/another online marketer they know?